martinsohn/filmstriben-extension/README.md

 ### Firefox

-Closer than you would think, but not a drop-in.
+Support is close, but not a drop-in.
 Firefox 128 *does* support `world: "MAIN"`, so the hard part is already solved.
 What blocks it is the background script: Firefox has never implemented `background.service_worker` and uses non-persistent `background.scripts` instead.